Lisbon History and Culture

-Lisbon or Lisboa was highly prized by the ancient Europeans both for its geographical position on the banks of the River Tagus and for its fertile soil.
+Lisbon was highly praized by the ancient Europeans both for its geographical position on the banks of the Tagus River and for its fertile soil.
 It became a battlefield for the Phoenicians, Greeks and Carthaginians but was taken over by the Romans in 205 BC.

 The legendary Moors, who invaded in 714, resisted repeated Christian attacks for 400 years but were not finally expelled until 1147, when King Afonso Henriques, the first king of Portugal, took a hand.
 In that same year, he demolished the city's main Moorish mosque and ordered a cathedral to be built on the same site.